Background pattern

 Frequent(may affect up to 1 in 10 people)

-Rare(may affect up to 1 in 100 people)
+Uncommon(may affect up to 1 in 100 people)

-• swelling of the eyelids, eye pain, red eyes, heart attack and stroke.
+• swelling of the eyelids, eye pain, red eyes, heart attack, and stroke.

-Some additional rare side effects have been reported in men taking tadalafil that were not reported during clinical trials.
+Some additional rare side effectshave been reported in men taking tadalafil that were not reported during clinical trials.
 These include:

-Reporting side effects
+Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through theSpanish System for Pharmacovigilance of Medicines for Human Use:https://www.notificaram.es.By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly to the Spanish Pharmacovigilance System for Human Use Medicines: https://www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Qizerz Conservation
+5. Storing Qizerz

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-This medication does not require special storage conditions.
+This medicine does not require any special storage conditions.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

 Composition of Qizerz

-• The other components are lactose monohydrate, sodium lauryl sulfate, povidone K-12, crospovidone (type B), stearate fumarate and sodium in the core; polyvinyl alcohol (E1203), macrogol 3350 (E1521), titanium dioxide (E171), talc, yellow iron oxide (E172) in the coating.
+• The other ingredients are lactose monohydrate, sodium lauryl sulfate, povidone K-12, crospovidone (type B), stearic acid fumarate, and sodium in the core; polyvinyl alcohol (E1203), macrogol 3350 (E1521), titanium dioxide (E171), talc, yellow iron oxide (E172) in the coating.

-Appearance of the product and contents of the packaging
+Appearance and packaging

-Only some packaging sizes may be marketed.
+Not all pack sizes may be marketed.

 Sandoz Farmacéutica, S.A.